peter-conalgo/freesurface/README.md

 objective there may be at the time.
 A little bit of work to do there, but something like [reddit](http://reddit.com) is a pretty good model for it.

-Head over to [pullup](http://pullup.herokuapp.com/) to see something like this in action right now!
+Head over to [pullup](http://pullup.herokuapp.com/) to see the process of an app forming from nothing in action right now!

 ### What if I have no idea how to do anything but read this, and I want to do more??